 This can often feel uncomfortable, but try not to let it make you feel too nervous; you need to do what’s best for you and your career.
 But it’s not as simple as handing in your letter and saying goodbye.
 You don’t want to leave your job on a bad note, so make sure you follow the proper channels and stay out your notice period.
-If you’ve never resigned before, or if it’s been a while, here’s all you need to know about handing in your notice and leaving your job gracefully.
+If you have never resigned before, or if it’s been a while, here's all you need to know about handing in your notice and leaving your job gracefully.

-Our consultants are here to help you through out this process
+Our Consultants are here to help you throughout this process

 Book your meeting

 Once you feel completely ready to resign your job, book a meeting with your line manager.
 It’s time to hand in your letter.
 Explain this situation to them and find out what the next steps are.
-You can also take this opportunity to find out what they’d like you to do in the way of handing over your responsibilities.
+You can also take this opportunity to find out what they would like you to do in the way of handing over your responsibilities.